Note to reader.

 Lastly, nearly every single local newspaper in America is compromised by the left, and if you watch television for your news you are deceived, uninformed, and/or under informed.

 Please join the NewCaliforniaState movement!!
 California is run by corrupt Democrats, including Dianne Feinstein and Kamala Harris!!
-Until California gets rid of Democrat politicians we will never recover from being the poorest state in America, with 20% of our population living below the poverty level, and having 12% of the nation’s population and 36% of the nation’s welfare recipients.
+Until California gets rid of Democrat politicians we will never recover from being the poorest state in America, with 20% of our population living below the poverty level, and having 12% of the nation’s population, 36% of the nation’s welfare recipients, and nearly 50% of the nation’s homeless.
+Los Angeles has nearly 19% of all the homeless in America.

 There are two fantastic books on America and on the threat from Marxism that I highly recommend.